Sainsbury's Children's Book Awards 2021

 Jill Coleman, Director of Children’s Books, BookTrust said:

-This is the fourth time that BookTrust have partnered with Sainsbury's for the awards, which honour books in six categories - and the shortlist has now been unveiled.
+This is the fifth time that BookTrust have partnered with Sainsbury's for the awards, which honour books in six categories - and the shortlist has now been unveiled.

 There is a cash prize for the winner of each category, and all of the shortlisted books are promoted in Sainsbury's stores.

 Discover the winning books below:

 Book of the Year and Best Picture Book

 Winner: The Littlest Yak by Lu Fraser, illustrated by Kate Hindley (Simon & Schuster)

 - Dream Big, Little Mole by Tom Percival, illustrated by Christine Pym (Bloomsbury Children's Books)

 - Never Teach A Stegosaurus To Do Sums by Rashmi Sirdeshpande, illustrated by Diane Ewen (Penguin Random House)

 Winner: Let's Go For A Walk by Ranger Hamza, illustrated by Kate Kronreif (Ivy Kids)